 - Another key prediction for the Bitcoin is that it is likely to face competition from centralized banks in 2021.
 The Bank for International Settlements has come out with a report that indicates that almost 80% of central banks across the globe are working to incorporate some type of a digital currency.
 For instance, in the Chinese city of Suzhou, 100,000 residents took part in a lottery and received 200 renminbi through digital wallets.
 They had to link this to their accounts and were told that the digital money would vanish if they did not use it up in a few weeks time.
 China is gearing towards acceptance of the digital Yuan and this may hamper demand for Bitcoins and other digital coins.

 - Besides the competition from centralized banks, the Bitcoin will also be met with competition from the big tech companies.
 All companies offering payment services realize that the market is booming and payments that involve different currencies can often take long to go through, often entailing steep fees also.
 This is where Bitcoin gives a huge advantage by significantly streamlining this process.
 Following close in its footsteps, both Google and Facebook are dabbling with currency ideas.

 Finally, Bitcoin will continue to be marked by volatility.
 This digital asset is not connected to any fiscal policy and its values can go up or fall down in ways that cannot be explained or predicted easily.
+Whereas, trading bots are made to do trades as the prices go down and sell them when they go up.
+There are many robot trading platforms out there, you can check out Bitcoin storm scam review.
+Bots are also not prefect but they are trading 24/7 which humans can’t do.
 So, for investors, it can be difficult to avoid colossal losses.